lmee/A2UI-Android/specification/gulf_protocol.md

 }
 ```

-The full set of available component types and their properties is defined by the `gulf_schema.json`.
+The full set of available component types and their properties is defined by a **Catalog Schema**, not in the core protocol schema.

 ## Section 3: UI Composition